Viorazu/author-lock-defense/README.md

-# Author-Lock and Cryptographic Defense for Personal Topics
+# Author-Lock Defense (ABAC)

-Paper by Viorazu.
+This repository contains the paper "When Impersonation Breaks AI: Author-Lock and Cryptographic Defense for Personal Topics" by Viorazu.

 ## Abstract